Purpose of Counseling:

 (Outlines actions that the subordinate will do after the counseling session to reach the agreed upon goal(s).
 The actions must be specific enough to modify or maintain the subordinate's behavior and include a specified time line for implementation and assessment (Part IV below).

-o SPC W, during your off time and only your off time you will report to the TOC and type a 1500 word original essay on the Importance of Following Orders given to you by the Non-Commissioned Officers and Officers appointed above you.
-You will research and use the appropriate regulations to write your essay.
-The essay will be in your own words and all quotations from the reference, properly referenced in your essay.
-You will use Times New Roman, 12 point font, and double spaced.
+o SPC W, during your off-duty time and only during your off-duty time, you will report to the TOC and type a 1500 word original essay on the Importance of Following Orders given to you by the Non-Commissioned Officers and Officers appointed above you.
+You will research and use the appropriate regulations to support your essay.
+The essay will be in your own words and all quotations from the regulations must be properly referenced.
+You will use Times New Roman, 12 point font, double spaced.
 You will sign a DA Form 2062 in order to sign for my Common Access Card so that you can access my desktop.
 Your essay will be turned into me in hard copy and emailed to me NLT 2100 hours on 20180218.

 o SPC W, you will report to me every two hours on the hour during the times that you are off shift.
 During shift, you will report up to the TOC via TOCNET every hour on the hour.
 You will report in this manner until 20180301 at the completion of shift.